AppGambitStudio/serverless-docs/README.md

 - AWS IAM (Roles, Permissions, etc)

 # Caveats
+- Front-end needs to be manually pushed with `npm run deploy` command.
+Reminder, front-end is still a vanilla JS.
 - MFA is by enabled by default, will ask to configure after the first login.
 - Google Sign-In is optional and by default disabled.
 Will provide more detail in the docs.
-- Front-end needs to be manually pushed with `npm run deploy` command.
-Reminder, front-end is still a vanilla JS.
 - Some UI glitches :) as expected.
-- Documentation is still work in progress.
+- Documentation is still not complete and some work is in progress.

 # Deployment
 The app currently has two deployment setups, 1) Serverless Framework and 2) SAM.
 The serverless framework is already pushed in the repo and SAM will be pushed soon.